 - Preheat oven to 350°F (177°C).
 Line large baking sheets with parchment paper or silicone baking mats.
 Set aside.

 - Scoop 2 Tablespoons of dough and divide in half.
 Roll each half into a ball.
 Make a thumb indent into 1 ball and place a caramel candy in the center.
-Top with other ball of dough and seal down the sides, closing the candy tight inside.
+Top with other ball of dough and seal down the sides, enclosing the candy inside.
 Repeat with remaining dough and caramel candies.
-Arrange 2-3 inches apart on the baking sheets and lightly sprinkle sea salt on top of each.
+Arrange 2–3 inches apart on the baking sheets and lightly sprinkle sea salt on top of each.
 Tip: The cookie dough is certainly sticky, so wipe your hands clean after every few balls of dough you shape.

 - Bake the cookies for 12–13 minutes or until the edges appear set and the centers still look soft.
 Tip: If they aren’t really spreading by minute 9, remove them from the oven and lightly bang the baking sheet on the counter 2–3x.
 This helps initiate that spread.
 Return to the oven to continue baking.